Tacoma indoor petting zoo endangered as pandemic continues to shut its doors

 “It takes a bare minimum of $20,000 a month.
 That’s feed, power and rent," Miller said.

-Miller says his small but dedicated staff continue to keep things going and provide comfort for a man who suddenly found himself carrying the torch for his late wife.
+Miller said his small but dedicated staff continue to keep things going and provide comfort for a man who suddenly found himself carrying the torch for his late wife.

 Debbie passed away from breast cancer in 2017.